IHEfty/Calculator.py/res/README.md

 This calculator project serves as a practical application for learning GUI programming with Tkinter.
 Users are encouraged to modify the code and experiment with new features to enhance their understanding of Python and software development.

-Feel free to reach out if you have any questions or suggestions!